-To some, it is arrogance, others pride but this unshakeable self-belief in his ability means he can take on and beat some of the toughest opponents in the world.
+To some it is arrogance, to others it’s pride, but this unshakeable self-belief in his ability means he can take on and beat some of the toughest opponents in the world.
 Cristiano’s confidence is unmatched, like many of his records.

 “There are people out there who hate me and who say I’m arrogant, vain and whatever.
 That’s all part of my success.
 I am made to be the best,” he said as quoted by Myphonefootball.com.